-On behalf of the Arts and Humanities Research Council (AHRC) and the Economic and Social Research Council (ESRC), People’s Palace Projects (Queen Mary University of London) will host a webinar on Wednesday 24 March between 2-5pm (GMT) on Indigenous engagement in research partnerships and knowledge mobilisation.
+On behalf of the Arts and Humanities Research Council (AHRC) and the Economic and Social Research Council (ESRC), People’s Palace Projects (Queen Mary University of London) hosted a webinar on Wednesday 24 March 2021 on Indigenous engagement in research partnerships and knowledge mobilisation.

 Since 2019 People’s Palace Projects hosts a programme of events on Indigenous engagement in research partnerships and knowledge mobilisation.
 To know more about the programme and access its resources, visit: